-Former Member of Occupational Therapists' Registration Board of Western Australia 2007 -2009 including Complaints Assessment Committee.
-Former National Board Member, Pharmacy Board of Australia, and Notifications Committee of the Board: former Member.
-National Aboriginal and Torres Strait Islander Health Strategy Working Group for NRAS; Member WA Board (and Chair, WA Registration Committee) of the Nursing Board of Australia.
-Former Member, Physiotherapists' Registration Board of WA 2008 - transition to National Registration and Accreditation Scheme in October 2010.
+Michael Piu BA (SocSc); LLB; FGIA; Former Member of Member, Governance FANZCN: AFAIM: Occupational Therapists' and Strategic Affairs MIPAA Registration Board of Committee (Chair until 1 Western Australia 2007 -May 2017) Barrister and solicitor of 2009 including Complaints Member, Program the Supreme Court of Assessment Committee.
+Accreditation Western Australia and Former National Board Committee from 1 May Supreme Court of Member, Pharmacy Board 2017 Victoria, and High Court of Australia, and of Australia.
+Notifications Committee of the Board; former Member, Public Notary for the National Aboriginal and State of Western Torres Strait Islander Health Australia Strategy Working Group for NRAS; Former Member WA Board (and Chair, WA Registration Committee) of the Nursing Board of Australia.
+Former Member.
+Physiotherapists' Registration Board of WA 2008 - transition to National Registration and Accreditation Scheme in October 2010.
 Member of National RNC of the Physiotherapy Board of Australia to December 2015.
 Former member RNC, WA Committee of the Dental Board of Australia.
-Experience as a board member (and Chair) in community sector, NGO and statutory boards for over 20

-CEO of a non-government charitable organisation providing health, housing, and support services to people at risk of homelessness.
+Experience as a board member (and Chair) in community sector, NGO and statutory boards for over 20 CEO of a non-government charitable organisation providing health, housing, and support services to people at risk of homelessness.